Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

   - Where does it start, i.e. where is its 0-point?
   - At what point does the figure break through the grid?
 The grid may or may not be lying properly on the ground, but the grid is what the AR-vos app thinks is the 0 level.
   - Try with transforms on the other axes x = 1,0,0 and y = 0,1,0 - and remember that this can vary for each prefab, depending on how it was built!
+  - Note also that the Kini figure is set *in front of* the place on the grid where you click.
+I'm not sure why!
+You might want to compensate for this in third dummy animation also, but might have to play around to see if and how the different animations affect each other.

 .